 Rio Tinto assesses risks in a manner consistent with the International Standards Organisation's Risk Management - Guidelines (ISO 31000) using the Rio Tinto Risk Management Standard.
-Assessments of risks relevant to Sept-Îles - Tailings are undertaken by a multi-disciplinary team.
-Risks are evaluated with regard to the potential consequences related to a range of aspects including, but not limited to, health and safety, social, human rights environment, infrastructure and local economics.
-The material risks that have been identified for Sept-Îles - Tailings and their associated control measures are summarised in the table below.
+Assessments of risks related to the construction, operation and closure of IOC Labrador City - Wabush Lake TSF are undertaken by a multi-disciplinary team of specialists.
+Risks are evaluated in relation to potential consequences linked to a range of aspects including but not limited to health and safety, social, human rights, environment, infrastructure and local economics.
+The material risks that have been identified for the IOC Labrador City - Wabush Lake TSF and their associated mitigation measures are summarised in the table below.